Aadhil111/Aadhil111/README.md

 ### Fun Facts:

-I like exploring new places
+I like exploring new places and technologies

-I like all kinds of anime regardless of their genres
+I am an anime fan and I like all kinds of anime regardless of their genres

-Hobbies: anime, fitness, building things
+Hobbies: anime, fitness, coding